William Godwin: Children

 The eldest of Godwin's children was Fanny Imlay (1794–1816), who committed suicide as a young woman.
 Charles Gaulis Clairmont ended up as Chair of English literature at Vienna University and taught sons of the royal family; news of his sudden death in 1849 distressed Maximilian.
 Mary Godwin (1797–1851) gained fame as Mary Shelley, author of Frankenstein.
 Half a year younger than her was Claire Clairmont, Mary Jane's only daughter, to whom she showed favouritism.
 The youngest, and the only child of the second marriage, was William Godwin the Younger (1803–1832).
 Godwin sent him first to Charterhouse School and then to various other establishments of a practical bent.
 Nonetheless, he eventually earned his living by the pen.
 He died at 29, leaving the manuscript of a novel, which Godwin saw into print.
 All of Godwin's children who lived into adulthood worked as writers or educators, carrying on his legacy and that of his wives.
 Only two of them had children who in turn survived: Percy Florence Shelley, and the son and daughter of Charles.
 Godwin did not welcome the birth of Allegra Byron, but Claire's only child died aged five.

-Godwin had high hopes for Mary, giving her a more rigorous intellectual experience than most women of her period, and describing her as "very intelligent."
+Godwin had high hopes for Mary, giving her a more rigorous intellectual experience than most women of her period, and describing her as "very intelligent".
 He wished to give his daughter a more "masculine education" and prepared her to be a writer.
-However, Godwin withdrew his support as Mary became a woman and pursued her relationship with Percy Shelley.
+However, Godwin withdrew his support as Mary became a woman and pursued her relationship with Percy Bysshe Shelley.
 Mary's first two novels, Frankenstein and Mathilda, may be seen as a reaction to her childhood.
 Both explore the role of the father in the child's socialisation and the control the father has on the child's future.
 Shelley's last two novels, Lodore and Falkner, re-evaluate the father-daughter relationship.
 They were written at a time when Shelley was raising her only surviving child alone and supporting her ageing father.
 In both novels, the daughter eludes the father's control by giving him the traditional maternal figure he asks for.
 This relationship gives the daughter control of the father.